-For students on the PhD track, RAs typically begin during the Fall semester of the second year; students entering the PhD program with an MS degree in biostatistics or a closely related field are typically assigned an RA in their first year.
+For students on the Ph.D. track, RAs typically begin during the Fall semester of the second year; students entering the Ph.D. program with an M.S. degree in biostatistics or a closely related field are typically assigned an RA in their first year.
 The Director of Graduate Studies works with RA supervisors to identify students who are a 'match' with, or who can contribute to, an ongoing project.
 Efforts are made to continue, or further, any existing collaborations in which the student is currently engaged.
-Students are encouraged to talk with faculty with whom they would like to work to see if that faculty member has funding available to support a RA.
 In the absence of an obvious pairing, students are matched to potential RAs based on their methodological skill set, prior experience, professional interests, and opportunity.